What is a Tech Stack, and Why Does it Matter To My Business?

 managed IT Services

 If you’re reading this article, you’re most likely looking to learn more about technology stacks or have never even heard of it.
 Well, you’re in the right place.
-As a managed service provider, we frequently receive inquiries about technology stacks from new clients.
-Whether you have or haven’t heard of a technology “stack,” you do have one; you may just refer to it differently.
+As a managed service provider (MSP) we frequently receive inquiries about technology stacks from new clients.

 A technology stack is a collection of different technology that work together within your IT environment.
 The technology stack consists of hardware, software, applications, and tools that work together to make systems run smoothly.